Skip to main content

 • Added: memfault-core-handler now captures the program arguments in the coredump metadata.
 They will be displayed in the Memfault Dashboard.

-• Added: A device's software type and version can now be set via memfault-device-info with MEMFAULT_SOFTWARE_TYPE and MEMFAULT_SOFTWARE_VERSION respectively.
+• Added: A device's Software Type and version can now be set via memfault-device-info with MEMFAULT_SOFTWARE_TYPE and MEMFAULT_SOFTWARE_VERSION respectively.

 • Added: New configuration to set the max age of an unuploaded MAR entry in memfaultd.conf via mar.mar_entry_max_age_seconds.
 Once a MAR entry's age is greater than this value it will be deleted from disk.
 The default is set to 7 days.